 With regard to powers1, objections on the ground of remoteness may be made either to the creation of the power or to the mode of exercise of the power.

-Objections to the validity of a power in its creation may be made on the grounds that the persons to exercise the power, or the time fixed by the terms of the power for its exercise2 or for its coming into effect, or the objects of the power or the subject matter of the power, may possibly not be ascertained within the perpetuity period.
-Such an objection, if well founded, prevents
+Objections to the validity of a power in its creation may be made on the grounds that the persons to exercise the power, or the time fixed by the terms of the power for its exercise2 or for its coming into effect, or the objects of the power or the subject matter of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.